legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 [Try creating your own functions and print the result.](https://legit-gaming.github.io/PracticeExercises.html)

 ### 7. Add buttons
 We can try to make our webpage a little more interactive using buttons.
-Buttons can be created in two ways: using the an input tag or button tag.
+Buttons can be created in two ways: using an input tag or button tag.

 Let's start with `<button>`